Isabella Drenthen - Evening campfire at Vikela Kruger - African Conservation Experience Reviews

 2019

 My husband and I recently returned from a most rewarding two weeks in South Africa, volunteering at both Care For Wild Rhino Sanctuary and Phinda Wildlife Research Project.
-ACE coordinated this for us as well as implementing all of the connecting travel arrangements.
-They were a pleasure to deal with, beginning with Ellie in the main office in the UK.
-She and I had several phone conversations before finalizing which projects my husband and I would participate in, as I wanted to make sure our (mature) ages would not be an issue.
+African Conservation Experience (ACE) coordinated this for us as well as implementing all of the connecting travel arrangements.
+They were a pleasure to deal with, beginning with the team in the main office in the UK.
+We had several phone conversations before finalising which projects my husband and I would participate in, as I wanted to make sure our (mature) ages would not be an issue.
 I also wanted an experience that would include both hands-on physical labour caring for orphaned rhinos as well as research-orientated activities with other species.

 The paperwork which we received prior to our departure was well-detailed and included a kit list, rendezvous information, and contact phone numbers.
-Martin was on time at the airport to initially meet us, giving everyone an extensive briefing as to what to expect from the Care For Wild experience.
+The team in South Africa was on time at the airport to initially meet us, giving everyone an extensive briefing as to what to expect from the Care For Wild experience.
 During our two-week stay, all of the connecting modes of transportation were taken care of in a timely fashion, even ensuring we didn’t miss any time at Phinda after a much-delayed plane departure to Richards Bay due to mechanical problems.
-Natalie was also on time with a friendly smile when we arrived back at TAMBO to transfer to Phinda.
+The team in South Africa were also on time with a friendly smile when we arrived back at TAMBO to transfer to Phinda.

 Although we have been to South Africa several times before we never really understood the convoluted issues surrounding rhinos.
 At Care For Wild we learned the heartbreaking histories of many of the animals that have found a home there.

-At Phinda we enjoyed going out with Richard, an ecological monitor, and a dedicated volunteer Louise, to observe the various priority species.
+At Phinda, we enjoyed going out with Richard, an ecological monitor, and other volunteers, to observe the various priority species.
 We were amazed at how many cheetahs were visible not far from the road going through the preserve.
 We were also fortunate to participate in a cheetah de-collaring.

 The staff at both projects were enthusiastic and passionate about their love for wildlife, as well as eager to share their knowledge with all of the volunteers.
 Although we have been to South Africa several times before we never really understood the convoluted issues surrounding rhinos.
 At Care For Wild we learned the heartbreaking histories of many of the animals that have found a home there.
 The volunteers were all friendly and eager to learn and participate.